 The guest of the 21st century is more environmentally conscious than the guest of decades past, More and more people are making changes in lifestyle to counter the effects of climate change.
 Increasingly, travelers are voting for more eco-friendly hotels with their wallets.
-An estimated 62 percent of travelers consider the impact on the environment when booking hotels, and 17 percent said they’d even be willing to pay more for eco-features.
+An article from Skift revealed that an estimated 62 percent of travelers consider the impact on the environment when booking hotels, and 17 percent said they’d even be willing to pay more for eco-features.
 As an added bonus, eco-features can even save hotels money — lights that turn off when the guest leaves the room, for example, can reduce hydro costs.

 An emotional connection

 It’s in hotels’ best interests to encourage guest engagement.
 Disengaged guests are less likely to return to a property and more likely to go online to broadcast their dissatisfaction on the internet.
-The bad news is that only 20 percent of Millennial guests are engaged.
+The bad news, according to Gallup, is that only 20 percent of Millennial guests are engaged.
 The good news is that engaged guests are less price sensitive, regardless of whether they’re luxury guests or economy travelers.
 This means guests with an emotional attachment to a property are more likely to book there despite their budget.
 Engaging guests is as simple as encouraging them to provide feedback and treating them like they’re unique.

 Researchers have also pinpointed a few amenities travelers could do without.
 We’ve rounded up a few of them to give you insight into ways you can cut costs: